 According to news reports and filings with the Federal Election Commission (FEC), Whitaker received multiple political contributions in early 2018 — after he joined the DOJ — in an apparent violation of the Hatch Act, which prohibits federal employees from knowingly soliciting, accepting, or receiving any political contributions.

-In January and February 2018, contributions totaling $8,800 were made into a campaign account that has remained active for the past four years following Whitaker’s unsuccessful run for the U.S. Senate in 2014.
-American Oversight has called for the Office of Special Counsel, which oversees enforcement of the Hatch Act, to investigate Whitaker for this potential violation.
+In January and February 2018, contributions totaling $8,800 were made into a campaign account that had remained active for the past four years following Whitaker’s unsuccessful 2014 run for the U.S. Senate.
+In November 2018, American Oversight called for the Office of Special Counsel, which oversees enforcement of the Hatch Act, to investigate Whitaker for this potential violation.

-American Oversight sent a letter to the Office of Government Ethics and the DOJ’s Departmental Ethics Office on November 21, 2018, calling on them to investigate the omission, and sent a letter to the Office of the Special Counsel calling on it to investigate possible Hatch Act violations.
+American Oversight sent a letter to the Office of Government Ethics and the DOJ’s Departmental Ethics Office on Nov.
+21, 2018, calling on them to investigate the omission, and sent a letter to the Office of the Special Counsel calling on it to investigate possible Hatch Act violations.
+The same day, the Office of Special Counsel confirmed that it had opened a case file on possible Hatch Act violations by Whitaker in response to American Oversight’s request.

-In addition to questions about Whitaker’s conflicts of interest and financial disclosure, American Oversight also filed multiple FOIAs in the weeks after Whitaker’s appointment, seeking DOJ communications about his hiring, his correspondence with Congress and outside groups, and any communications he had about Special Counsel Robert Mueller, whose investigation into Russian interference in the 2016 presidential election Whitaker publicly criticized while serving as Sessions’ chief of staff.
+In addition to questions about Whitaker’s conflicts of interest and financial disclosures, American Oversight also filed multiple Freedom of Information Act requests in the weeks after Whitaker’s appointment, seeking DOJ communications about his hiring, his correspondence with Congress and outside groups, and any communications he had about Special Counsel Robert Mueller, whose investigation into Russian interference in the 2016 presidential election Whitaker publicly criticized while serving as Sessions’s chief of staff.
+On Feb.
+14, 2019, William Barr was sworn in as attorney general, and Whitaker took a counsel position at the DOJ until his resignation a month later.